difurious/lightweight-charts-line-tools/README.md

 ### Hold Shift on Some Line Tools

 If you hold shift when editing a line tool will create a straight horizontal line while editing.
 Shift works on only these specific line tools
-* ParallelChannel, TrendLine, Arrow, ExtendedLine, Ray
+* ParallelChannel, TrendLine, Arrow, ExtendedLine, Ray, Rectangle, FibRetracement

 ---